Echoscape: Sounds and Memories of Maiden Castle

 the sun beat down on the glinting white bones which were disposed in elegant clusters and sprays of blanched springs and branches.
 Or some seem to be the nests of giant birds; the gleaming skulls like clutches of monstrous eggs.

 His painting Encounter in the Afternoon (1936) depicts bird-like stone shapes on top of a grey grid.
-The grid is thought to be inspired by the grid system used by Wheeler, while the shapes of the stones seem to echo his description of the bones he found at Maiden Castle.
+The grid is thought to be inspired by the grid system used by the Wheelers, while the shapes of the stones seem to echo his description of the bones he found at Maiden Castle.

 As an official war artist during the First World War Nash expressed his horror at the ‘unspeakable’ destruction of men and nature by painting scenes of desolate, war-torn landscapes, such as in the famous work, We Are Making a New World (1918).
 Excerpts from his war letters to his wife are used in the script of Echoscape to evoke his memories from this time.